Coconut Oil (EP)

 To promote the extended play, Lizzo embarked on the Good as Hell Tour in 2017.
-"Good as Hell" was released as the EP's first single, as part of the soundtrack for the 2016 film Barbershop: The Next Cut.
+"Good as Hell" was released as the EP's first single, as part of the soundtrack for the 2016 film Barbershop: The Next Cut, and became a sleeper hit, peaking at number three on the US Billboard Hot 100 in 2019.
 "Phone" was released shortly after the announcement of the extended play as the second single.
-"Scuse Me" was released as the third and final single in early 2017, and was accompanied with a music video.
 Lizzo's song "Worship" was featured in the first episode of Step Up: High Water.

 Background

 Coconut Oil is Lizzo's first release with a major record label, and was originally intended as a full-length release.
-The EP serves as the follow up to the singer's second studio album, Big Grrrl Small World (2015).
+The EP serves as the follow-up to the singer's second studio album, Big Grrrl Small World (2015).
 Lizzo described the reason for the name Coconut Oil, stating:

 Composition

 The EP discusses themes of body positivity, self-love, and the trials one faces to achieve those ideals.
 The opening track, "Worship", contains mambo-inspired horns and a showtune-like chorus, creating two very different syncopated dance rhythms.
 “Phone” has been described as "pure MPC and bassline magic" that lyrically discusses the loss of one's phone and friends at a club.
 Lizzo freestyled each lyric to the song.
 “Scuse Me” contains "twinkly" opening keys before breaking into long bass drops and frantic drum sequences.
 The song lyrically talks about self-love, and has been compared to "Oops, Oh My" by Tweet.

 "Deep" is a club-ready dance tune with soukous-inflected guitar riffs.
 "Good as Hell" is a "brassy" self-empowerment anthem, where the protagonist is giving more than they get in a relationship.
 The closing titular track is a sparse R&B song that sees the singer crooning “I thought I needed to run and find somebody to love, but all I needed was some coconut oil” against a backdrop of organs.
 Lyrically, it discusses the singer's journey to confidence, and was dedicated to the black women who have connected with her music.
 The singer plays the flute in the song, a guitar solo from producer Ricky Reed, and features excerpts of the singer's family church telling stories.